Alok-Kumar5/Face-emotion-Detection-using-live-cam-/README.md

 Data Preprocessing (if applicable)

-Defines functions to create DataFrames from image paths and labels (createdataframe).
+Defines functions to create DataFrames from image paths and labels (create data frame).
 Extracts features (grayscale images) from image paths (extract_features).
 Applies Label Encoding to categorical labels (LabelEncoder).
 Converts labels to one-hot encoded vectors (to_categorical).
 Model Architecture

-Constructs a sequential CNN model with: Convolutional layers with ReLU activation for feature extraction.
+Constructs a sequential CNN model with Convolutional layers with ReLU activation for feature extraction.
 Max pooling layers for downsampling.
 Dropout layers for regularization.
 Flatten layer to convert 2D feature maps to 1D vectors.
 Dense layers with ReLU activation for classification.
-Softmax output layer for probability distribution of emotions.
+Softmax output layer for the probability distribution of emotions.
 Training (if applicable)

-Compiles the model with Adam optimizer, categorical crossentropy loss, and accuracy metric.
+Compiles the model with Adam optimizer, categorical cross-entropy loss, and accuracy metric.
 Trains the model on the prepared training data with validation on the testing data.
 Saves the trained model weights (emotiondetector.h5) and architecture (emotiondetector.json).
 Real-Time Emotion Detection